salilab/imp/doc/introduction.md

 ## Decorators ## {#introduction_decorators}

 Accessing all your data at such a low level can get tiresome, so we provide decorators to make it easier.
 Each type of decorator provides an interface to manipulate a particular type of data easier.
-For example, an IMP.atom.Residue decorator provides access to residue associated information (eg the index of the residue, or its type) in particles that have it.
+For example, an IMP.atom.Residue decorator provides access to residue associated information (e.g. the index of the residue, or its type) in particles that have it.

     residue= IMP.atom.Residue(model, my_residue)
     print residue.get_residue_type()